CMG INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Chipotle Mexican Grill, Inc. Investors With Substantial Losses Have Opportunity T...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Chipotle Mexican Grill, Inc. ("Chipotle" or "the Company") (NYSE: CMG ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
+25, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Chipotle Mexican Grill, Inc. (“Chipotle” or“the Company”) (NYSE: CMG) and certain of its officers.

 Class Definition